agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```

 ### ❓ Why a Key
-We recommended giving each Collection an unique Key.
+We recommended giving each Collection a unique Key.
 I promise you, it has only advantages.
 - helps us during debug sessions
-- makes it easier to identify a State
+- makes it easier to identify the Collection
 - no need for separate persist Key

 ### 📭 Props